markahrens/mytungsten/src/content/blog/2008/album-3-for-emma-forever-ago-bon-iver.md

 ---

-<p>I rarely call an album beautiful, but there is no other word to describe this album.
+I rarely call an album beautiful, but there is no other word to describe this album.
 If a black &amp; white still photo could be made into an album, I am pretty sure this is what it would sound like.
-Tracks like Flume, Skinny Love &amp; Creature Fear are great examples of this, but you owe it to yourself to listen to the whole album at a time.&nbsp; It is 40 minutes well spent.</p>
+Tracks like Flume, Skinny Love &amp; Creature Fear are great examples of this, but you owe it to yourself to listen to the whole album at a time.&nbsp; It is 40 minutes well spent.